 - Jury Information Line: 804-409-8605

 - Email Jury Services with questions regarding your jury service

 - Jury Service Orientation video

-- After 5:00 p.m. the business day before the Report Date listed on your summons check your reporting status.
+After 5 p.m. the business day before the report date listed on your summons check your reporting status.
 Call the Juror Information Line at 804-409-8605 and follow the message prompt to check your reporting status.
 You may also check your status on the Juror eResponse website.
 On the Juror eReponse website:

-- Chesterfield Circuit Court, 9500 Courthouse Road, 2nd Floor, Jury Assembly Room.
-Directions
+Chesterfield Circuit Court, 9500 Courthouse Road, 2nd Floor, Jury Assembly Room

-- Please read the Court Safety & Security page for a list of prohibited items in the courthouse and what to expect upon arrival.
+Please read the Court Safety and Security page for a list of prohibited items in the courthouse and what to expect upon arrival.

 - reviewing responses by Jury Commissioners appointed by the Chief Judge and the processing of the Commissioners’ decisions

-- creating a list of citizens qualified to serve petit (trial) jury duty
+- creating a list of citizens qualified to serve jury duty the following year

 If you were summoned for jury service and failed to appear, you may be contacted by the court.
 If this happens, a judge may summon you to appear before the court for an explanation as to why you missed jury service.